 How Much Does Revision Rhinoplasty Cost?

-Revision rhinoplasties vary in cost depending on the degree of anatomic deformity and whether or not breathing impairment needs to be addressed.
+The estimated total cost can vary from $7,500 to $9,500.
+The exact cost will depend on the degree of anatomic deformity and whether or not breathing impairment needs to be addressed.
 After meeting with Dr. Papel or Dr. Kontis and determining the extent of your revision rhinoplasty, you will meet with our patient coordinator to discuss your financing options.
 Schedule an appointment at our Baltimore office today and take the first step to achieving improvement in your nasal appearance and/or function!

 *Individual results may vary.